 On the top layer, Libera Hadron provides the MCI with a development package and Command Line utilities for open interaction in different control systems.
 On top of the MCI, various adaptors to different control systems can be implemented (EPICS, Tango, FESA etc.).
-The EPICS interface with the QT based GUI enables full control of the instrument and it is part of the standard software package.
+The EPICS interface is part of the standard software package.